Tuesday, 30 January 2018

 Relief.

-Chris then points out that I have metal work in my wrist so can I even have an MRI anyway?!
+I then point out that I have metal work in my wrist so can I even have an MRI anyway?!
 Good question.
 Mr H doesn't know but he'll find out.
 I'm told that MRI scans can usually show a false positive result so having the scan would potentially mean the operation booked for 8th February may need to be postponed.

 I look at Mr H but he's picked up his mobile and appears to be texting!
 What the hell!?
 No wait, he's calling someone - the radiology team.
 He explains my diagnosis, that I need an MRI but I have the plate in my wrist.
 He asks me dates from that op.
 Then I hear "Great news, thanks."